blog - tuesday 13th unlucky

 More Spanish superstitions

-Some other superstions that you may hear about in Spain include:
+Some other unusual superstions that you may hear about in Spain include:

 Pin for later: